For many people, connecting a soundbar to a TV is the easiest way to improve the sound of TV shows and movies.

 Step 2: Select the Correct TV Audio Output

 Using the TV screen, go to the TV sound setup audio menu and change the TV sound output setting from ‘TV Speaker’ to ‘External Speakers’ (or words to that effect).

 The menu might say ‘Home Theater’ or list the available audio types.

 If the sound output types are listed, select the connection method you will use.

 So, in this case, select HDMI or HDMI ARC.

-If your TV doesn’t have an option to disable the TV speakers, just turn the TV volume down to zero.
+If your TV doesn’t have the option to turn off the speakers, just turn the volume down to zero.

 Go to the TV setup menu and make sure HDMI-CEC is enabled.